Is a Premade Logo Right for My Small Business?

 Gaining clarity on your target audience, offering and long-term goals can take time, and usually requires some trial and error to see what works — AKA just taking the leap and getting started.
 With each new client you’ll learn what works and what doesn’t, what you really enjoy and what you don’t enjoy.

 As you perfect your offering, you may find yourself niching down or pivoting, and with that comes a strong sense of the style of your business and your ideal client.
 In my opinion, this is another good reason to hold off on custom branding at the start — even if you can afford it.
-I’ve learned from experience that your mission, offering, values, and ideal client can evolve so much in the early stages of your business.
-Because custom branding revolves around all these things, it would be wise to have good grasp on them before investing in custom branding.
+I’ve learned from experience that your mission, offering, values, and ideal client can evolve so much in the early stages of your business; and because custom branding revolves around all these things, it would be wise to have good grasp on them before investing in custom branding.

 06 | How To Choose A Premade Logo For The Short-Term